open-etsi/gsm-data-generator-gui/README.md

 [Community]() |
 [Release Notes](NEWS.md)

-GSM Data Generator GUI is a graphical interface for the gsm-data-generator library (https://github.com/open-etsi/gsm-data-generator).
+GSM Data Generator GUI is a graphical interface for the [Data Generation](https://github.com/open-etsi/gsm-data-generator) library.
 It simplifies the creation and management of datasets for GSM, USIM, and eSIM applications.
 The tool provides an easy-to-use interface for developers and operators, bridging the gap between low-level telecom data generation and productivity-focused user workflows.

 License
 -------